 It all comes down to preparation and employing the appropriate products when it comes to waterproofing your wooden fence.
 To increase the longevity of your fence, you can follow these steps to seal your fence:

 This is the most critical step before applying a fence water seal or stain.
-The wood must be clean for the waterproofing to penetrate and adhere to the fence.
+The wood must be clean and completely dry for the waterproofing to penetrate and adhere to the fence.

 What Factors Speed Up The Degradation Of A Wood Fence?